pinely-international/tama/docs/docs/learn/guides/conditional-mounting.md

 [Guard pattern](https://en.wikipedia.org/wiki/Guard_(computer_science)) usually refers to a Return/Throw Guard in JavaScript.

-However, in Proton it is a predicate, which defines if an object is ok to use.
+However, in TamaJs it is a predicate, which defines if an object is ok to use.
 If the `valid` guard return `false`, normally it is simply skipped.

 ```tsx
 const plain = { value: 1 }